NautilusTrader

 • v2 Rust gives native performance without a Python runtime.
 All core trading functionality is available.
 Use it for latency-sensitive deployments or teams that prefer a compiled language.

-• v2 PyO3 is the recommended path going forward.
-Python strategies run on the Rust core engine, getting Rust performance for data processing and execution while keeping the Python strategy authoring experience.
+• v2 PyO3: Python user-components (actors, strategies) run on the Rust core engine with Rust performance for data processing and execution, while keeping the Python authoring experience.

 Project setup